Autonomous-Resilient-Cyber-Defence/U75AT053/016272-ARCD-HRDO-quantum-internal-unclassified/FNC_README.md

 ## Note

-Please nore that this branch contains in-development code / code that needs to be ran on D-Wave.
+Please note that this branch contains in-development code / code that needs to be ran on D-Wave.
 Therefore, there may be unforseen issues with this codebase that may require user edits / debugging.
+For further information, please contact jake.southall@fnc.co.uk